JustSift/ReSift/docs/tutorial/resift-rentals.md

 Step 3: [Use the Fetch](#step-3-use-the-fetch)</br>
 Step 4: [Dispatch the Fetch](#step-4-dispatch-the-fetch)

-You can think of this process as making an online order:
+You can think of this process as stocking goods and retrieve goods with tokens.

-1. Creating a fetch factory is like adding what you want in a cart.
+1. Creating a fetch factory is like setting up a factory with some stockings, while defining the tokens for each kind of stocking.
-2. Creating the fetch instance is like submitting your order.
+2. Creating the fetch instance is like giving the factory an identifier for a token, the fetch factory then takes it and give you the matching token that you can use to continue making your request for stockings.

-3. Using the fetch is like sending your order to the fulfillment facility, for which the fulfillment facility will respond with the goods you ordered, and send you your fulfillment status.
-4. And dispatching the fetch is the fulfillment facility sending things out to you based on your order.
+Then, There are different assistants in the factory who can help you get the stockings with your token.
+Based on what you want, you can grab the corresponding assistants.
+For example,

+3. Using the fetch include two assistants, `useData` send you the stocking based on your token, and `useStatus` will give you the status of retrieving that stocking.
+4. Dispatching the fetch is another assistant, it's like a messenger that sends your stocking request for you.

+There are other non-essential assistants you can pass this fetch token to, e.g. `<Guard fetch={getMovie} />` and `useError(getMovie)`.

 ![GIF for fulfilling order](https://media.giphy.com/media/5JMQL3hcBcWc0/giphy.gif)